Fire Rescue News

 Fire Marshals Division

-The Nashua Fire Marshal's Office is responsible for plan reviews and on site inspections of all work ensuring compliance with all applicable fire and Life Safety codes.
+Under the direction of Fire Marshal Adam Pouliot, the Nashua Fire Marshal's Office is responsible for plan reviews and on site inspections of all work ensuring compliance with all applicable fire and Life Safety codes.

 The city currently utilizes the State Fire Code as the standard which references NFPA 101 Life Safety Code 2009 Edition; NFPA 1 Uniform Fire Code 2009 Edition; NFPA 13 Sprinkler Code 2009 Edition; and NFPA 72 Fire Alarm Code 2010 Edition.